jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Oboe.js as a Micro-Library
 --------------------------

-Http traffic, especially for entropy-sparse text formats such as Javascript is often gzipped at point of sending in order to deliver it more quickly, so in measuring a library's download footprint it usually makes more sense to compare post-gzipping.
+In order to transfer it more quickly, especially for entropy-sparse text formats such as Javascript, http traffic is often compressed ala gzip at point of sending, so in measuring a library's download footprint it usually makes more sense to compare post-gzipping.
+For the sake of adoption smaller is better.
 A Javascript library qualifies as being *micro* if it is delivered in 5kb or less, 5120 bytes.
 Micro-libraries also tend to follow the ethos that it is better for a developer to gather together several tiny libraries than find one with a one-size-fits-all approach, perhaps echoing the unix command line tradition for small programs which each do do exactly one thing.
-Javascript Micro-libraries are listed at [^1], which includes this project.
-Oboe.js feels on the edge of what is possible to elegantly do as a micro-library so while the limit is somewhat arbitrary, for the sake of adoption smaller is better and keeping below this limit whilst writing readable code is an interesting challenge.
 As well as being a small library, in the spirit of a micro-library a project should impose as few restrictions as possible on its use and be designed to be completely agnostic as to which other libraries or programming styles that it is used with.
+Javascript Micro-libraries are listed at [microjs.com](http://microjs.com), which includes this project.
+Oboe.js feels on the edge of what is possible to elegantly do as a micro-library so while the limit is somewhat arbitrary,  and keeping below this limit whilst writing readable code provides an interesting extra challenge.

 Choice of streaming data transport
 ----------------------------------